 When you eat, do nothing else but eat.
 Whatever you’re doing- playing, working, washing the dishes, drinking tea- do your best to focus on one thing at a time.
 If you also struggle with multitasking, check out this article on Zen Habits.

-The only way for being in the present to become natural, is to practice.
+The only way to being in the present to become natural is to practice.
 Being present isn’t always easy to do and it might feel a bit unnatural at first- especially if the concept of “slow living” is completely unfamiliar to you.
 This is why you need to practice it.
 Using tools like “mindfulness bells” is a good way to start.
 Practice it when doing simple things like washing the dishes or folding laundry.
 When you start paying attention to these things, without thinking about your next task or chore, they become more enjoyable.
 You can find pleasure even in those very simple things; like sitting in the kitchen, next to someone you love, early in the morning, drinking coffee.

-Being mindful every single day, isn’t easy. being present every single moment, isn’t easy (not quite sure if it’s even possible).
+Being mindful every single day isn’t easy.
+Being present every single moment isn’t easy (not quite sure if it’s even possible).
 Even as little as 5 or 10 minutes of being completely aware, making the most of the moment and not wishing to be somewhere else, can change your day.

 If you think about it, all you ever have is now.
 Now, is the only time that’s important.
+So be present.